aws/aws-cli/awscli/examples/ssm/create-maintenance-window.rst

 **To create a maintenance window**

-This example creates a new maintenance window named ``My-First-Maintenance-Window`` in the ``us-west-2`` region that runs at 4 PM on every Tuesday for 4 hours, with a 1 hour cutoff, and that allows unassociated targets.
+This example creates a new maintenance window named ``My-First-Maintenance-Window`` that runs at 4 PM on every Tuesday for 4 hours, with a 1 hour cutoff, and that allows unassociated targets.

 Command::

-  aws ssm create-maintenance-window --name "My-First-Maintenance-Window" --schedule "cron(0 16 ? * TUE *)" --duration 4 --cutoff 1 --allow-unassociated-targets --region "us-west-2"
+  aws ssm create-maintenance-window --name "My-First-Maintenance-Window" --schedule "cron(0 16 ? * TUE *)" --duration 4 --cutoff 1 --allow-unassociated-targets

 Output::